raspberrypilearning/flatgame/en/step_7.md

 --- /task ---

 --- task ---
-Now use an `operator`{:class="operators"} block to add the up and down keys.
+Now use an `operator`{:class="block3operators"} block to add the up and down keys.
 These don't need a direction, so the code is the same for both up and down.

 ```blocks3
 when flag clicked